ethereum/rig-website/public/posts/an-analysis-of-attestation-timing-in-a-6-s-slot.md

 ---
-title: An analysis of attestation timings in a 6-s slot
+title: "An analysis of attestation timings in a 6-s slot"
 authors:
   - Maria Silva
 tags: